Da4ndo/Hyde-Ext/README.md

   - 🖥️ Updated GitHub Actions workflow
     - Implemented new deployment process for stable versions
     - Added checksums generation for release artifacts
-  - 🎨 Updated wallpapers and images
+  - 🎨 Updated wallpapers and images (disabled for now)
   - 🔒 Removed UFW configuration from default setup
   - 🧰 Added new development tools
     - Integrated `inquire` for improved user prompts
     - Implemented `lazy_static` for better performance
   - 📦 Updated dependencies
     - Added `reqwest` for HTTP requests
+    - Replaced `prettytable-rs` with `comfy-table` for better aesthetics
   - 🐛 Various bug fixes and performance improvements
+  - 🗂️ Added `disabled` key into meta for better asset management

 - **Patch Release [v1.1.1] - 05/14/2024**:
   - 🛠️ Updated PKGBUILD for AUR package to ensure compatibility and stability.